flare-foundation/docs/docs/user/staking/staking-flarestake.md

    Information about the validator is displayed.

 5. In the **Staking End Date** field, specify the date and time when you want to stop staking your funds.
+   If you specify a date and time that occurs after the validator's self-bond has ended, your transaction on the P-chain will revert.

 6. In the **Staking Amount** field, specify the amount of `$FLR` you want to delegate to stake.